Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/PDF to CBR Conversion.md

 -----

-## Step 2: Configure Stirling-PDF
+## Step 2: Configure Stirling PDF

 After installing `rar` on your host system, follow the appropriate instructions for your environment.

 ### For Non-Docker Users

-If you installed Stirling-PDF directly on your operating system (without Docker), no further configuration is needed.
-As long as the `rar` command is available in your system's `PATH`, Stirling-PDF will automatically (after restart) detect and use it.
+If you installed Stirling PDF directly on your operating system (without Docker), no further configuration is needed.
+As long as the `rar` command is available in your system's `PATH`, Stirling PDF will automatically (after restart) detect and use it.

 ### For Docker Users